EdgeNet-project/edgenet-legacy-2024/docs/tutorials/fedmanctl_installation.md

 # Installing Fedmanctl Command Line Tool

-This document describes how to install and use the command line tool fedmanctl designed for automating the federation procedure of worker and manager Kubernetes clusters.
+This document describes how to install and use the command line tool fedmanctl designed for automating the federation procedure of workload and manager Kubernetes clusters.

 ## Technologies you will use